Patent2net/P2N-v3/README.md

+# OLD STUFF
+This branch is replaced with the repository P2N-docker Only broken things are here.
+Let me know how I can remove this branch

 # P2N-v3 - docker version
      _____      _             _     ___    _   _      _           _____   ___    _   _
     |  __ \    | |           | |   |__ \  | \ | |    | |      /  |  __ \ |__ \  | \ | | \